 Let the celebrations begin

 Four decades of winemaking is a milestone that deserves a toast.
 At The Lodge in Porto’s Gaia riverfront, the entire wall of the 1982 Bar is covered in a bold, colourful mural by Portuguese visual artist Kruella d’Enfer.
-“We wanted to kick off our 40th anniversary in a way that speaks to several of our passions,” says Zoe, Johnny’s eldest daughter and director of sales and marketing, “wine, art and our home city of Porto.”
+“We wanted to kick off our 40th anniversary in a way that speaks to several of our passions – wine, art and our home city of Porto – with a street art intervention in our very own lodge”, says Zoe, Johnny’s eldest daughter and director of sales and marketing.

 The brand’s summer celebrations include an artist residency and ‘Independent Sounds’, a series of small outdoor concerts honouring Porto’s artistic legacy.
 Elsewhere, along with sibling James, manager of partnerships and digital activation, Zoe has launched Port.Club, a direct-to-consumer digital club that hopes to introduce younger people to the pleasures of drinking port through port-inspired content, cocktails and bespoke experiences.
 During the September and October harvest, there’s a rare opportunity to pick the vines and stomp the grapes.
 VIP tastings at Churchill’s private tasting room in Porto and a virtual port-tasting group session with Johnny are also on the cards.

 By merging the old and the new, much like the port-making process itself, Churchill’s hopes to safeguard its future.
 In the meantime, the much-awaited release of the 40-Year-Old Tawny port is scheduled for September.
 Perhaps it will prove that things really do get better at 40 after all.